NTD Dashboard

 Navigation: ETMS > Compliance > NTD Reporting

 Use this dashboard to assess scheduled revenue and nonrevenue service together with total adjusted service and total distance of completed segments.
-Identify the total number of trip samples and the percent of all trips valid samples.
+Identify the total number of trip samples and the percent of all valid trip samples.
+What is a valid trip sample?
+The trip was completed successfully, meaning the vehicle was able to service all stops on the schedule for that trip.
 Track trends by time, category, and routes; compare all the data to the last year’s data; assess if you are below or above the target and adjust targets accordingly.

 This dashboard allows you to do the following: